Localized Debiased Machine Learning: Efficient Inference on Quantile Treatment Effects and Beyond: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we provide the sufficient conditions that guarantee the proposed estimator $\hth$ in \cref{def: LDML1,def: LDML2} is consistent and asymptotically normal.
-In particular, although the proposed estimator relies on plug-in nuisance estimators, it is asymptotically equivalent to the \textit{infeasible} estimator \cref{eq: part-equation} that uses the \emph{true} nuisances, that is, it satisfies \cref{eq: infeasible-est}.
+In this section, we provide the sufficient conditions that guarantee the proposed estimator $\hth$ in \cref{def: LDML1,def: LDML2} to be consistent and asymptotically normal.
+In particular, although the proposed estimator relies on plug-in nuisance estimators, it is asymptotically equivalent to the \textit{infeasible} estimator based on \cref{eq: full-equation} with \emph{true} nuisances, that is, it satisfies \cref{eq: infeasible-est}.
 While some of our conditions are analogous to those in \cite{ChernozhukovVictor2018Dmlf}, some are not and our proof takes a different approach that enables weaker conditions for convergence rates of the nuisance estimators.